gbif/hp-gb32/travel-accommodation.md

 ### Insurance
 Meeting attendees are advised to ensure appropriate health and travel insurance for travel to Portugal.

-## Entering Portugal

 ### Covid-19
 DO WE NEED SPECIFIC COVID-19 INFORMATION HERE?
-ANY OTHER INFORMATION?
+ANY OTHER SPECIFIC INFORMATION?

-## Arriving in Porto
+## Arriving in Portugal

-### About Porto and Vila do Conde   MAKE SURE THAT PEOPLE KNOW THAT THE GB MEETING WILL TAKE PLACE IN VILA DO CONDE
+### The meeting will take place in Vairão which is located just outside Porto.

+### Porto or Lissbon by plane

 ADD INFO

-### Porto by plane

-ADD INFO

-### Porto by train/bus
+### Porto or Lissbon by train/bus

-ADD INFO

-## Getting to/from Vila do Conde

 ADD INFO